maulishrivas/Internal-Audit-Checklist-for-ISO-IEC-27001-Controls/README.md

-# Internal Audit Mini Project – ISO/IEC 27001 Checklist
+# Internal Audit Project – ISO/IEC 27001 Checklist

 ## Project Overview
 This project demonstrates a simplified **internal audit and risk assessment** approach using the **ISO/IEC 27001 framework**.